getcosmin/lamp/README.md

 *This project will be improved and added in my front-end portfolio.*

 *I plan on adding more features such as:*
-    1. Checking if images have an alt tag
+  * Checking if images have an alt tag
-    2. Finding the number of internal links
+  * Finding the number of internal links
-    3. And other features
+  * And many more